BIO

 ARTIST STATEMENT

-I am a Honduran American graphic designer, illustrator, and emerging multidisciplinary artist who uses storytelling as a pathway to self-actualization and collective liberation.
+I am a Honduran American muralist, graphic designer, illustrator, and emerging multidisciplinary artist who uses storytelling as a pathway to self-actualization and collective liberation.
 Through vibrant compositions and intentional narratives, I draw from my ancestry, music, spiritual knowledge, and lived experiences to reimagine love, life, and joy beyond imposed boundaries.
-My practice is a reclamation of giving voice to those who came before me and reshaping what it means to live in duality.
+My practice is a reclamation of voice—honoring those who came before me while reshaping what it means to live in duality.

 My work is rooted in the rhythms of my culture and the sacred pulse of intuition.
 It moves through themes of racialization, the sacredness of sexuality, trauma, inner worlds, pop culture, and HERstory.
-When I paint with acrylic on canvas or create digital illustrations, each artwork serves as a gateway that expresses our feelings of longing, anger, and hope.
+Across my practice, I use color, symbolism, storytelling, and visual language to explore feelings of longing, anger, joy, and hope.

-At its core, my work is a call to remember.
-To unlearn the colonial narratives we've inherited and to see ourselves as whole, sacred, and inherently abundant.
-I want those who experience my work to confront the conditioning they've been handed and imagine a world where liberation isn't a distant idea, but something intimate and possible.
+At its core, my work is a call to remember: to unlearn the colonial narratives we have inherited and to see ourselves as whole, sacred, and inherently abundant.
+I want those who experience my work to confront the conditioning they have been handed and imagine a world where liberation is not a distant idea, but something intimate and possible.
 I believe art can guide us home to ourselves.

 I grew up in a single-parent, low-income household, and I carry the weight of that history with both tenderness and urgency.
 I know what it means to navigate a world shaped by scarcity.
-I believe in creating spaces, especially for young people, where emotional expression and creative freedom are not just encouraged, but necessary.
-My dream is to cultivate environments where others can process their truths through painting, sculpture, and storytelling, just as I have.
+Because of this, I believe deeply in creating spaces—especially for young people—where emotional expression, cultural identity, and creative freedom are not simply encouraged, but necessary.
+My dream is to cultivate environments where people can process their truths through painting, sculpture, murals, and storytelling, just as I have.

 Art is more than expression to me.
 It is healing.
 It is resistance.
 It is abundance.
-I believe the universe is always speaking, and through my work, I help us remember how to listen.
+It is a way of remembering who we are and imagining who we can become.
+I believe the universe is always speaking, and through my work, I help create spaces where we can listen—to ourselves, to one another, and to the communities that hold us.